kelsey-ek/Rehosting_Guide_A-Z/guide/Rehosting_Guide_A-Z.md

 <h4>OSC Configuration (OpenFrame System for CICS)</h4>

 **Description:** Online Resources on the mainframe are defined in System Definitions Macro Files.
 For OpenFrame to access the resources, they must be defined in OpenFrame's System Definitions (OSD).
 Before loading the System Definitions, we need a VSAM dataset to load them into.
+However, loading all of System Definitions into the run time memory would be unnecessary, so only the System Definitions in the GRPLIST are added.

 Step 1.)
 Create the VSAM Dataset